 Nov.
 28, 2017 Update: Today Backbone Issue Sync for Jira has added native support for cloud-to-cloud data synchronization.
 This now makes the workaround described in this blog post unnecessary.
-You can try it now for free on the Atlassian Marketplace.
+Try Backbone now for free on the Atlassian Marketplace.
 Happy collaborating!

 Original post: One of the upcoming major steps on the product development roadmap for Backbone Issue Sync is to add support for syncing two (or more) JIRA Cloud instances.
 The current plan is to officially support this sync scenario sometime in Q3 of 2017.
 In the meantime however, an internal use case has surfaced here at K15t Software that required an immediate workaround to accomplish a cloud-to-cloud sync, and we've worked out a way to do it.
 Since we've also had some customer requests for this functionality, I would like to share the solution with you.
 It turns out to be straightforward and easy to put into practice.